Cabell County 4-H

 The focus is on helping youth learn leadership, citizenship, and life skills by

 participating in projects and service.

-Membership is open to any youth when he/she is in at least the third grade and/or 9 years of age and is not older than 21.
+Membership is open to any youth when he/she is in at least 9 years of age and is not older than 21 within the current 4-H year, which runs from October 1 – September 30.
 The Cloverbud program is open to youths ages 5-7 years of age.
 On a local level 4-H offers community clubs, specialty clubs, cloverbud clubs, county camp(s), club outings, Achievement Banquet, and more!
 In 4-H youth socialize, learn, and develop life skills in a safe, educational atmosphere.Studies show that 4-H members

 - do better in school